Skip to main content

 Provisions (Ground Provisions)

-Collective term for starchy root vegetables and tubers: dasheen (taro), yams, cassava, sweet potatoes, green bananas.
-Foundation of Dominican meals, boiled and served with fish or meat.
+The local name for the starchy roots and tubers that anchor most meals: dasheen (taro), yams, cassava, sweet potatoes, green bananas.
+Usually boiled and served alongside fish or meat.

 Fried Plantains